 In the UK, the amount of funding available for clinical research is very limited.
-Reverse Rett is working to increase investment in Rett-focused clinical research, ultimately pushing our mission forward.
+Reverse Rett is working to increase investment in Rett-Syndrome-focused clinical research, ultimately pushing our mission forward.

 This policy relates to external peer reviewers, the Research Review Committee (RRC), the Board of Trustees and any other funding panels of the charity, their chairs and other members.
 The purpose of this document is to minimise the potential for conflicts of interest arising and to protect the charity and those who work for it from any perception, real or otherwise, that the external interests and affiliations of its committee members might interfere with their ability to work towards the furtherance of the charity’s objectives.